Monthly Archives: May 2023

 I’ve been reading Metaphors we live by.
 It’s central idea is that most of our communication is based on metaphors – that GOOD IS UP, IDEAS ARE FOOD, or TIME IS AN OBJECT.
 Because we are embodied beings in a physical world, the irreducible foundation of the metaphors we use are physically based – UP/DOWN, FORWARD/BACK, NEAR/FAR, etc.

 This makes me think of LLMs, which are so effective at communicating with us that it is very easy to believe that they are intelligent – AI.
-But as I’m reading the book, I wonder if that’s the right framing.
+But as I’m reading the book, I wonder if that’s the right metaphor.
 I don’t think that these systems are truly intelligent in the way that we can be (some of the time).
-I’m beginning to think that they may be alive though.
+I’m beginning to think that prompts – not the LLMs -may be some kind of primitive life though.
+In this view, the LLMs are the substrate, the medium that a living process can express itself.

 Metaphorically, of course.